Exceller/Exploratory_Data_Analyis_Project_1/README.md

 This is my repository for the Coursera's course "Exploratory Data Analysis".
 ## Introduction

-This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which are available on the course web site:
+This assignment uses data from the *UC Irvine Machine Learning Repository*, a popular repository for machine learning datasets.
+In particular, we will be using the *"Individual household electric power consumption Data Set"* which are available on the course web site:

 ###### •Dataset: Electric power consumption [20Mb]